SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_dac/readme.md

 - Because of the GPIO workarounds described above, the DAC output in BRD4338a is read internally, supplied to OPAMP1, and allows the user to see the OPAMP1 output on the GPIO_30[P35] pin.

+> **Note:**
+>
+> - For BRD4338A, ULP GPIO_4 is not available, so the pintool annotation for DAC is bypassed.
+> - Some boards do not have the DAC output pin ULP_GPIO_4.
+Therefore, the output is internally redirected to OPAMP pin GPIO_30.

 ## Test the Application

 Refer to the instructions [here](https://docs.silabs.com/wiseconnect/latest/wiseconnect-getting-started/) to: